 #1 Gift A Charity Membership

 Surfers Against Sewage are leading the way with their Plastic Free Coastlines campaign and have a really useful set of toolkits for schools, individuals and businesses to get them on the path to reducing plastic.
-Their most noteworthy supporters this year were the Royal Wedding, which as a result enabled them to produce some awesome toolkits.
+Their most noteworthy supporters last year were the Royal Wedding, which as a result enabled them to produce some awesome toolkits.

 So, why not gift a membership for Christmas or visit their online shop, to support their work and learn at the same time?